VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 4. This list can also be used to create GIS SPANs in the Intersection Table based on the type of unlanded structure.
 The same two-letter system described above can be implemented followed by the town code (first three digits of the town SPAN) and a four-digit numeric count.

+5. Tax Department guidance on attribution of unlanded structures should be updated and made uniform to reflect the above prefixes and mapping practices (e.g., in the Listers and Assessors Handbook).

 **Background**

 Statewide standardized parcel data in Vermont is currently comprised of parcel geometry, the approximate parcel boundary lines drawn as closed multi-sided shapes (parcel polygons) as sourced from municipalities, and parcel attribution from the annual Grand List collected and published by the Tax Department.
 These two components are joined together by a matching School Property Account Number (SPAN) in the attribute table of the parcel polygons layer and in the Grand List.
 In most cases, each polygon is joined to one Grand List record but it’s not uncommon for more than one Grand List record to be joined to the same polygon.
 This happens most often with condominiums as they are typically described by their percentage of undivided interest in the common area and facilities rather than discrete boundaries that can be easily represented by polygons.
 While VCGI has provided some guidance on mapping condominiums per the Vermont GIS Parcel Data Standard, a more comprehensive recommendation for mapping all types of unlanded structures is necessary to improve data quality, clarity, and ease of use.